Jeff Porcaro: Career

 Porcaro began playing drums at the age of seven.
 Lessons came from his father Joe Porcaro, followed by further studies with Bob Zimmitti and Richie Lepore.
 When he was seventeen, he got his first professional gig playing in Sonny & Cher's touring band.
 He later called Jim Keltner and Jim Gordon his idols at that time.
 During his twenties, Porcaro played on hundreds of albums, including several for Steely Dan.
 He toured with Boz Scaggs before co-founding Toto with his brother Steve and childhood friends Steve Lukather and David Paich.
 Jeff Porcaro is renowned among drummers for the drum pattern he used on the Grammy Award-winning Toto song "Rosanna", from the album Toto IV.
 The drum pattern, called the Half-Time Shuffle Groove, was originally created by drummer Bernard Purdie, who called it the "Purdie Shuffle."
-Porcaro created his own version of this groove by blending the aforementioned shuffle with John Bonham's groove heard in the Led Zeppelin song "Fool in the Rain" while keeping a Bo Diddley beat on the kick drum.
+Porcaro created his own version of this groove by blending the aforementioned shuffle with John Bonham's groove heard in the Led Zeppelin song "Fool in the Rain", while keeping a Bo Diddley beat on the bass drum.
 Porcaro describes this groove in detail on a Star Licks video (now DVD) he created shortly after "Rosanna" became popular.